satanicwizard66/Get-IPv4-Addresses/README.md

 # Get-IPv4-Addresses
-A CLI based program written in python that uses an API to retrieve and neatly displays the devices internal and external IPv4 addresses.
+A CLI based program written in python that uses an API to retrieve and neatly display the device's internal and external IPv4 addresses.

+REQUIREMENTS:
+requests, socket